sylvainroussy/NeoBlogs/README.md

 ![Fig5.
 First adaptation](./blog-threeway2_2_modifie.png "Fig5.
 First adaptation")

-The `TO` relationships represent electrical wires.
+The `TO` relationships represent the electrical wires.
-The `POINTER` relationships represent current states of switchs.
+The `POINTER` relationships represent the current states of the switches.

 But this graph is not sufficient, because we cannot find a next Endpoint from the currently pointed position.
 We need to build a circular linked list around the endpoints for each switch.